jhbrito/SatFire/readme.md

+# SatFire

+Guilherme Rodrigues
+José Henrique Brito

-# READ ME PLEASE:
+## READ ME PLEASE:

 This are the very first instructions you must follow before execute any code:

-## 1. Please verify you have the follow libraries installed on your machine, if not please install it as follows:
+### 1. Please verify you have the follow libraries installed on your machine, if not please install it as follows:

 ***NOTE1: If the follows commands give you error of connection, you must connect to a VPN to execute them.***